EvalVis/ParkingLot/README.md

  ## Library restriction

- Vehicles which have a length of a single cell are not allowed since we would not know which direction it is facing.
+ Vehicles which have a length of a single cell are not allowed since it is not clear which direction it is facing.

 ## Usage